 The average length of this program is 1050 (approximately 24 months) for adult students attending part time.
 Actual time is dependent upon enrollment status and the length of time the student requires to achieve competencies.
 This program contains occupational completion points designed to prepare students for a position.

-- Adult students must be at least 16 years old and not enrolled in high school
+- Students must be at least 16 years old and not attending high school

 Pharmacy Assistant, Pharmacy Technician, Community Pharmacy Technician